elenev/WRDS.jl/README.md

 # WRDS

+*This package is not affiliated with WRDS or the University of Pennsylvania.*

 This is a Julia package for accessing the Wharton Research Data Services (WRDS) data sets.
 It provides a simple interface to download data from WRDS using its PostgresSQL interface and load them into Julia.
 The package is inspired by the `wrds` python package and this tutorial by Yifan Liu on Julia Discourse: https://discourse.julialang.org/t/querying-wrds-data-using-julia/31835.

 Note: You must have a valid WRDS account to use this package.

+Currently, the package is experimental.
+There are probably bugs and missing features.
+If you encounter any issues, please open an issue on GitHub.
+I will do my best to address them.

 ## Installation